• Skip to primary navigation

 • Set out a cooling rack with a protective paper or cookie sheet beneath to catch loose sugar.

-• Add ½ cup sugar to a bowl to prepare for rolling the berries to coat.
+• Pour ½ cup sugar to a bowl to prepare for rolling the berries to coat.

 Make Sugared Berries

-• 2nd coating (optional): If you want to apply a second coat, dip freshly coated berries twice in the bowl of sugar - NO NEED to dip in syrup again or to allow first coating to dry first.
-Set twice-coated berry on rack to dry.
+• 2nd coating (optional): If you want to apply a second coat, dip each freshly coated berry once more in the bowl of sugar.

-Drying: It takes about 30 minutes at room temperature to dry the berries well enough to be able to work with them.
+Drying takes 30 minutes at room temperature to dry the berries well enough to be able to work with them.

 Store Sugared Berries

 • Store them uncovered in the refrigerator for 4 days.
-If they get wet and the sugar coating seems to dissolve, simply roll them in sugar to refresh.
+If they get wet and the sugar coating seems to dissolve, simply roll them in sugar to refresh the coating.

 Notes